adam-talbot/sql/SQL Notes.md

  Information schema contains metadata for all tables in schema (e.g. column dtypes, table permissions, column permissions, etc.)

  hour() function in mySQL will pull out the hour value from a timestamp column

+ To calculate the difference between the timestamps in MySQL, use the TIMESTAMPDIFF(unit, start, end) function.
+The unit argument can be MICROSECOND, SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, QUARTER, or YEAR